walcht/neovim-unity/README.md

   available or at least in a known location (see source code for locations this plugin looks into to find nvim executable)?

+---

+- Q. Neovim is not listed in the External Tools menu, what should I do?
+- A. Make sure that Neovim is on PATH under the name `nvim`.
+On Linux, make sure that `nvim` is appended to PATH for non-interactive shells - E.g., append PATH in `~/.profile` and NOT in `~/.bashrc`.

 ## Feedback

 The objective for this guide and its related projects is to provide a rich